 Brand awareness is a measure of how familiar a customer is with a brand.
-The greater the brand awareness a business enjoys, the more their products and services are recognizable to their target audience, thus, in theory, augmenting its long-term strength on the marketplace.
+The greater the brand awareness a business enjoys, the more its products and services are recognizable to its target audience, thus, in theory, augmenting its long-term strength in the marketplace.
 Brand awareness is a key element of an effective marketing strategy.

 - Breaking down brand awareness

 - How does brand awareness work?

 - Why is brand awareness important?

 - Costly in the short term, a valuable asset in the long term